GameWithPixels/pixels-js/packages/pixels-web-connect/DOC.md

 When multiple users are involved, we recommend that they are shown the same information regarding roll results and re-rolls as the one actually rolling dice.

-We are currently working on adding dice management features to this library that will help regarding handling dice disconnection and multi-dice management.

 ## Pixels Connection Status

 The `Pixel` class lets the developer check for the die connection [status](